-I often get emails from people who are thinking about moving to Vienna Virginia, where I live and work, asking me questions like what is available in certain price ranges.
+I often get emails from people who are thinking about relocating to Vienna Virginia, where I live and work, asking me questions like what is available in certain price ranges.
 They also ask about long-term value or eventually converting to an investment property.

 It is easy to understand these questions after looking at homes on Zillow or Trulia.